The Mandalorian season 2 entertainingly levels up with Star Wars action (and teases)

-One of the first lines spoken in the first episode of The Mandalorian season 2 is "Enjoy the fights".
-That's good advice -- and there's so much more to enjoy in this assured return for Baby Yoda and the hugely entertaining Star Wars spin-off.
+One of the first lines spoken in The Mandalorian season 2 premiere is "enjoy the fights."
+That's good advice -- and there's so much more to enjoy in this assured return for Baby Yoda and the hugely entertaining Star Wars spinoff.

-The episode titles for season 2 roll on from season 1, so this hour-long premiere instalment -- streaming now on Disney Plus -- is titled Chapter 9: The Marshall.
+The episode titles for season 2 roll on from season 1, so this hour-long premiere installment, streaming now on Disney Plus, is titled Chapter 9: The Marshal.
 It opens with the laconic and iconic bounty hunter arriving at an underground fight club alongside a typically multifaceted Star Wars crowd, and the action goes from there.
-The Mando is travelling the galaxy with Baby Yoda -- officially known as "the Child", but whatever -- searching for the foundling's family.
-But first he needs to find some fellow Mandalorians -- taking them to a planet all Star Wars fans will recognise.
+The Mando is traveling the galaxy with Baby Yoda -- officially known as "the Child," but whatever -- searching for the foundling's family.
+But first he needs to find some fellow Mandalorians -- taking them to a planet all Star Wars fans will recognize (we won't spoil it -- no spoilers in this review).

-Viewers who know anything about the show's Wild West influences will also recognise what follows.
-This episode isn't called "The Marshall" for nothing, as the Mando rides into a dusty frontier town to the twanging of a guitar and tolling of a bell.
+Viewers who know anything about the show's Wild West influences will also recognize what follows.
+This episode isn't called "The Marshal" for nothing, as the Mando rides into a dusty frontier town to the twanging of a guitar and tolling of a bell.
 To complete the Western genre allusions, gunslinging Justified and Deadwood star Timothy Olyphant saddles up alongside our heroes.

-In no time at all the Mando, the Child and the Marshall are embroiled in another Star Wars-flavoured adventure.
+In no time at all, the Mando, the Child and the Marshal are embroiled in another Star Wars-flavored adventure.
 Like the first season, it seems season 2 will feature more standalone adventures stuffed with bounty hunters and backstabbers on the fringes of the galaxy.
-In the plus-sized season 2 episode 1, new characters and uneasy alliances already form in a fun romp across the desert of Tatooine.
+In the plus-sized season 2 episode 1, new characters and uneasy alliances already form in a fun romp across the distant desert.

-Still, Chapter 9: The Marshall enjoyably levels up from the desert creature of that earlier episode.
-It's an epically cinematic adventure on a scale that gives the forthcoming Dune movie a run for its money.
+Still, Chapter 9: The Marshal enjoyably levels up from the desert creature of that earlier episode.
+It's an epic cinematic adventure on a scale that gives the forthcoming Dune movie a run for its money.
 Even if the story is relatively small in scope, the visuals and effects are huge and spectacular.

-Even when the Mando is engaged in a quest that isn't directly related to the bigger story, the mini-adventure is still rich with interest for Star Wars fans.
+Even when the Mando is engaged in a quest that isn't directly related to the bigger story, the mini adventure is still rich with interest for Star Wars fans.
 The first season shrewdly stayed away from direct links to the movies, avoiding the kind of knotted and contradictory continuity that plagued the prequel trilogy movies.
-But let's face it, everybody is waiting for bated breath to find out how The Mandalorian will tie in with the story of the original armored bounty hunter Boba Fett.
-This second season goes ahead and teases its connection with Star Wars lore right from the start, but in a vague enough way to hook Star Wars fans without going too far (check out a roundup of the connections and easter eggs in season 2 episode 1 right here).
+But let's face it, everybody is waiting with bated breath to find out how The Mandalorian will tie in with the story of the original armored bounty hunter Boba Fett.
+This second season goes ahead and teases its connection with Star Wars lore right from the start, but in a vague enough way to hook Star Wars fans without going too far.
+(Check out a roundup of the connections and Easter eggs in season 2 episode 1 right here.)

-As well as a tantalising hint of the moment we're all waiting for, season 2 builds on season 1 as it places the show within the wider Star Wars universe.
-We don't need gimmicky cameos by movie characters to tie in with the saga as a whole, and The Marshall offers something arguably much richer.
-Instead of bringing in characters we recognise, the episode shows a major moment from the films, and, more importantly, what happened next.
+As well as a tantalizing hint of the moment we're all waiting for, season 2 builds on season 1 as it places the show within the wider Star Wars universe.
+We don't need gimmicky cameos by movie characters to tie in with the saga as a whole, and The Marshal offers something arguably much richer.
+Instead of bringing in characters we recognize, the episode shows a major moment from the films, and, more importantly, what happened next.

 The Mandalorian's galaxy-roaming remit and its place in the timeline between the trilogies makes it well placed to explore how the sections of the Star Wars saga connect.
 The brief flashbacks in this episode give an intriguing look at the power and politics of rebellion, examining what victory means for the people on the fringes.